 Over high heat, bring your eggs to a rolling boil.

 Remove from heat and let stand in water for 12 minutes for large eggs.
 Reduce the time slightly for smaller eggs, and increase the standing time for extra-large eggs.

 Drain water and immediately run cold water over eggs until cooled.
 Rapid cooling helps prevent a green ring from forming around the yolks.

 - For easiest peeling, use eggs that have been in the refrigerator the longest.
 The less fresh the egg, the easier it is to peel.

-- Hard-cooked eggs with the shell on and kept in a sealed container will keep for 1 week in the fridge.
+- Hard boiled eggs with the shell on and kept in a sealed container will keep for 1 week in the fridge.

-- To determine whether an egg is hard-cooked or raw, spin it!
-If it spins round and round evenly, it is hard-cooked.
+- To determine whether an egg is hard boiled or raw, spin it!
+If it spins round and round evenly, it is hard boiled.
 If it wobbles while spinning, it is a raw egg.